darmickkr/Kan-Eluthuz/README.md

-# Kan Eluthuz - Tamil to Braille Translation App
+# Lingual AI Braille Technology

 ## Project Description

-**Kan Eluthuz** is an innovative application designed to convert Tamil text into Braille, offering a digital solution for visually impaired individuals in Tamil-speaking communities.
-The project aims to tackle the challenges faced by blind individuals, particularly in accessing educational content in their native language.
+Lingual AI Braille Technology is an innovative application designed to convert regional languages, Initally we starting with Tamil, into Braille.
+This digital solution aims to enhance accessibility for visually impaired individuals in Tamil-speaking communities, addressing the challenges they face in accessing educational content in their native language.

----

 ## Overview

-The **Kan Eluthuz** app addresses key problems such as the lack of accessible Braille learning tools for Tamil speakers.
-Our solution includes a comprehensive system that translates Tamil text and PDFs into Braille using our custom **Sorkal Algorithm**.
-This app is further enhanced with an AI voice assistant for step-by-step guidance and OCR technology for text extraction from images.
+The Lingual AI Braille app tackles the critical issue of limited Braille learning tools available for speakers of regional languages.
+Our comprehensive system translates Tamil text and PDFs into Braille using the custom-built Sorkal Algorithm.
+Additionally, the app features an AI voice assistant that provides step-by-step guidance and employs OCR technology for text extraction from images.

----

 ## Key Features

-- **Tamil to Braille Translation**: Converts Tamil texts and PDFs into Braille seamlessly.
+- **Regional Language to Braille Translation**: Seamlessly converts Tamil texts and PDFs into Braille.
-- **Sorkal Algorithm**: Custom-built for accurate Tamil-Braille conversion.
+- **Sorkal Algorithm**: A custom algorithm designed for accurate translation of Tamil to Braille.
-- **AI Voice Assistant**: Provides interactive guidance throughout the process.
+- **AI Voice Assistant**: Offers interactive guidance throughout the translation process.
 - **OCR Technology**: Extracts Tamil text from images and converts it to Braille.
-- **Document Storage**: Saves converted documents for future access.
+- **Document Storage**: Saves converted documents for future reference.
-- **Hardware Integration**: Supports Braille feedback via interactive hardware.
+- **Hardware Integration**: Provides Braille feedback via interactive hardware.

----

 ## Technology Stack
 - **Languages**: Python, C#
 - **Frameworks**: Flutter, Flask
 - **Hardware**: Arduino Mega, Bluetooth modules, Tactile Push Buttons
 - **Testing Tools**: Postman for API integration and testing
-- **Custom Algorithm**: Sorkal Algorithm for TamilBraille translation
+- **Custom Algorithm**: Sorkal Algorithm for Tamil to Braille translation

----

 ## Important Notice

-Due to ongoing efforts towards **paper publication**, the **source code** of this project is currently unavailable.
-However, you are welcome to explore the **project output** for a demonstration of its functionality.
+Due to ongoing efforts towards paper publication, the source code of this project is currently unavailable.
+However, you are welcome to explore the project output for a demonstration of its functionality.

----

 ## Conclusion

-**Kan Eluthuz** is a unique project designed to empower visually impaired individuals by offering an efficient and accessible Tamil-to-Braille translation solution.
-As we continue refining the project and preparing for publication, we are excited about its potential to make a meaningful impact on the lives of Tamil-speaking blind communities.
+Lingual AI Braille Technology is a pioneering project designed to empower visually impaired individuals by providing an efficient and accessible translation solution from regional languages to Braille.
+As we continue to refine the project and prepare for publication, we are excited about its potential to make a meaningful impact on the lives of blind communities in Tamil-speaking regions.